Artifaqt/ArtifaqtRobloxMusicBot/README.md

 Roblox must be split on the far right of your right monitor

 ## Tips
-ROblox tags full names, SO instead of like Travis Scott, put Travis.
+Roblox tags full names, SO instead of like Travis Scott, put Travis.
 You can also just do part of a song title for example if I want FuckAroundAndFly by Marigold Id put `AMBp Fuck by Marigold`